-The Persians destroyed the church in 614 along with many of Jerusalem’s significant buildings, and the site was abandoned until the Crusaders re-established it in 1106, restoring the foundations of St. Helen’s church.
-At this point the site became associated with the Lord’s Prayer, which was documented in Hebrew, Latin and Greek.
+The Persians destroyed the church in 614 AD along with many of Jerusalem’s significant buildings.
+The site lay abandoned until the Crusaders re-established it in 1106, restoring the foundations of St. Helen’s church.
+At this point, the site became associated with the Lord’s Prayer, which was documented in Hebrew, Latin and Greek.

 Today, it’s the site of a Carmelite convent.
 The original Byzantine church has been partially reconstructed and you can peek into the cave and try to imagine what happened there.

 I’m not religious, so the cave was of historical interest to me rather than holding any religious significance.
-However, the thing I adored about the site were the colourful ceramic tiles that line the cloisters, the interior of the church, and much of the grounds, displaying the Lord’s Prayer in over 140 languages.
+However, the thing I adored about the site were the colourful ceramic tiles that line the cloisters, the interior of the church, and much of the grounds.
+Together, they display the Lord’s Prayer in over 140 languages.

 I was lucky to have the place largely to myself, so I could wander in the cloisters, soaking up the peaceful atmosphere and admiring the beauty of language.

 A path leads from the church and convent into an adjoining field, filled with olive trees and carpeted by yellow flowers.
 Bird song filled the air as my shoes crunched on the gravel and the scent of lavender drifted on the breeze.

 There’s a stunning view over the Mount of Olives and the Old City from the grounds, the golden bubble of the Dome of the Rock dominating the view.
 (I cheated slightly with this photo – I took it just outside the grounds!)